Maikel Garcia Preview, Player Props: Royals vs. Cubs

 - Garcia has 16 doubles, two triples, four home runs and 25 walks while hitting .284.

-- In 36.0% of his games this year, Garcia has had at least one RBI.
-He's picked up more than one in 6.7% and driven in three or more of his team's runs in one contest.
+- Garcia has picked up an RBI in 36.0% of his games this season, with two or more RBI in 6.7% of his games.
+He has also produced three or more runs in one contest.

-- In 37 of 89 games this season, he has scored, and six of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.